LukeGrahamLandry/BoltLauncher/README.md

 BoltLauncher is split into three components.

-- lib: a Dart library that handles installing and launching modded Minecraft instances.
+- `lib`: a Dart library that handles installing and launching modded Minecraft instances.
-- cli: a command line program, used for testing during development.
+- `cli`: a command line program, used for testing during development.
     - See [cli/README](cli/README.md) for details.
     - See [help.dart](cli/commands/help.dart) for usage docs.
-- gui: a flutter app for launching minecraft
+- `gui`: a visual interface made with Flutter.
     - See [gui/README](gui/README.md) for details.

 Although it's not the friendliest interface for players to use directly, the CLI could be used to build a minecraft launcher with any UI framework.
 You'd just bundle bolt with your application and call the commands based on the user's input.
 Bolt